By Doug Boilesen, 2021

 Interior of first Kinetoscope Parlor, 1155 Broadway, New York,1894 (as seen in W.K.L.
 Dickson's History of the Kinetograph Kinetoscope and Phono-Kinetograph) (8)

-FACTOLA about the location of the first kinetoscope parlor.
+See FACTOLA about the location of this first kinetoscope parlor.

 Conclusion: The kinetoscope was not at the World's Columbian Exposition of 1893.